Graduate Certificate

 Featured Courses

 Intended to support graduate-level students to be able to apply data science methods to topics of teaching, learning, and educational systems.
-Introduces students to the data science software and programming language R. Course activities focus on preparing and using complex data sources for analysis using the tidyverse suite of R packages.
+Introduces students to the data science software and programming language R. Course activities focusing on preparing, using, and visualizing complex data sources for analysis using the tidyverse suite of R packages.
+Data ethics are foregrounded.
+Includes an introduction to text analysis/Natural Language Processing.
 No pre-requisites or programming experience is required.

 hands on mouse and keyboard connected to two computer monitors